Collinsville, Queensland: Economy

 The town is home to a number of coal mines.
 This includes the Collinsville coal mine and the Sonoma Mine.
 These provide significant employment to the town and surrounding areas.

-The town is expected to grow further with the development of more mining related projects, and green energy such as solar power is shaping up to be an important job creating industry for Collinsville.

 It is also hoped that a new connecting road, leading to Proserpine, will be built.
 This will enable faster travel between the town and the coastal plain, and will also open up new opportunities for land development and export.

-Facilities

-Facilities in Collinsville include a district hospital, a pharmacy, a newsagent, a bakery, two fuel stations, two medium size grocery stores, two places to buy clothing and a hardware shop.

 Amenities

 The Whitsunday Regional Council operates the Collinsville Library, located on 37 Conway Street, Collinsville.
 It was opened in 1982.

 The Collinsville branch of the Queensland Country Women's Association meets at 33 Conway Street.

 There are four churches: Catholic, Anglican, Uniting, and Assembly of God.
 Our Lady of Lourdes Catholic Church is at 28 Stanley Street (20.5542°S 147.8452°E).
 Collinsville Uniting Church is at 33 Sonoma Street (corner of Conway Street, 20.5529°S 147.8428°E).

 Sporting facilities include a golf course, rugby league grounds, tennis courts, a public swimming pool, squash courts, and lawn bowls.